tpluscode/tpluscode.github.io/source/_posts/2015-01-27-hateoas-as-if-you-meant-it.markdown

 I have already written about [Hypermedia-driven applications with RDF backend](/2014/06/rest-rdf-and-hypermedia/).
-There I explained what is REST and how it fist the Semantic Web.
+There I explained what is REST and how it fits the Semantic Web.
 This time I'll delve into effectively managing client state using resource representations.

 ## Haters gonna HATEOAS

 _FYI I pronounce HATOAS as __hideous___

-REST has become a de-facto standard for many we services out there.
+REST has become a de-facto standard for many web services out there.
 Actual understanding varies but the general community has long ago recognized its elegance in building services.
 At the same however there has been too little adoption of what many find the crucial bit - Hypermedia.
 The idea is strikingly